ozbunae/capstone/README.md

 # Capstone: Broadway Grosses

 ## 1 Project Description
 This is my capstone project for Flatiron School.
 In this project is an extensive look at the weekly grossings of Broadway shows for the years 2015-2019.
 The ultimate purpose was to asses the data and make accurate predictions about when a show will close.
+Also included is a look at time series as earnings over time is an essential part of studying this data.

 For organization purposes this project has been broken down into 3 parts as follows: